Step by step Analytic models creation and usage

 Format Values

-Measure values should be provided as pure numeric value.
-To configure measure to be presented as formatted numeric value (Currency for example), click on the "Format values" below column name and choose one of the formatting options or write your own.
+The 'Measure' values should be provided as pure numeric values.
+To configure measures to be presented as a formatted numeric value (Currency for example), click on the "Format values" below the column name and choose one of the formatting options or write your own.

 Organize Structures Additionally

 When each column definition is defined, we can immediately proceed to the Processing of Analytic Model, but on the third tab 'Structure' there are additional options to organize analytic model structures.
-Instead to leave all dimension levels in 'Default dimension', we can create new dimensions and organize levels appropriately to be more comprehensive for end-users.
+Instead of leaving all dimension levels in the 'Default dimension', we can create new dimensions and organize levels appropriately to be more comprehensive for end-users.

 New Dimension

 Create a new dimension based on some topic (for example, 'Customer' or 'Product') and assign appropriate analytic levels to this dimension.
-This way you group analytic levels to a certain topic and makes analysis more comprehensive.
+This way you group analytic levels to a certain topic and make the analysis more comprehensive.

 New Hierarchy

-When analytic levels are related to each other in parent-child relation, it is practical to organize them inside 'Hierarchies'.
+When analytic levels are related to each other in parent-child relations, it is practical to organize them inside 'Hierarchies'.
 For example, Year-Month-Day or Continent-Country-City.
-This way makes analysis easy to drill-down data from higher view to more detailed values for end-user.
+This way makes analysis easy to drill down data from a higher view to more detailed values for end-users.

 Processing of Analytic Model